-Team: A group of people actively engaged in the development, maintenance, delivery, or support of a specific software system.
+Team: A group of people actively engaged in the development, maintenance, delivery, or support of a specific software team is in place.

-One or more teams plan and perform the work needed to create, update, and/or change the software system.
+One or more teams plan and perform the work needed to create, update and/or change the software system.

-Seeded The team's mission is clear and the know-how needed to grow the team is in place.
-Formed The team has been populated with enough committed people to start the mission.
+Seeded The team's mission is clear and the know-how needed to grow the the mission.

+Formed The team has been populated with enough committed people to start

 Collaborating The team members are working together as one unit.

 Performing The team is working effectively and efficiently.

 Adjourned The team is no longer accountable for carrying out its mission.

-produces : Software System Team produces Software System. performs and plans : Work Team performs and plans Work. applies : Way-of-Working Team applies Way-of-Working.
+produces : Software System

+performs and plans : Work

+applies : Way-of-Working

+Team applies Way-of-Working.

+Team applies Way-of-Working.